liberex/examples/105-PendingRequests/README.md

 	12:07:02.107 [Thread-2] DEBUG n.l.JIntTestProductCatalogService - Thread: Thread-2, response time: 25288
 	12:07:02.107 [Thread-3] DEBUG n.l.JIntTestProductCatalogService - Thread: Thread-3, response time: 25288

-The side-effect of this behavior is that when the server slows down and the client retries frequently the server cannot recover even when the original issue is resolved.
+Note that when the server slows down and the client retries frequently the server cannot recover even when the original issue is resolved.

+### Handling Client Timeouts

+The unit-test class [JPerfTestTimeouts](src/test/java/net/liberex/JPerfTestTimeouts.java) runs three requests with a timeout defined to 500ms.
+The server has a processing time of 5 seconds and maximum 2 threads.
+These are the steps:

+  * 0ms - Client sends the request 1
+  * 10ms - Server receives the request 1 starts processing in thread 1
+  * 500ms - Client times out, sends FIN packet over TCP.
+Server keeps processing this request
+  * 700ms - Client sends request 2
+  * 710ms - Server receives the request to and starts processing in thread 2
+  * 1200ms - Client times out, sends FIN packet over TCP.
+Server keeps processing requsts 1 and 2
+  * 1400ms - Client sends request 3.
+There are no servers available but the server reads the request and keeps it in a queue
+  * 1900ms - Client times out on request 3.
+  * 5000ms - Server completes the execution of request 1.
+The TCP connection is closed, response dropped
+  * 10000ms - Server completes the execution of request 2.
+The TCP/IP connection is closed, response dropped
+  * 10010ms - Server receives the request 3 which was in the pending queue
+  * 15000ms - Server completes request 3 and drops the response because the TCP/IP connection is closed

+The TCP dump for this request is in the file [client-timeout.pcap](src/test/data/out/client-timeout.pcap).
+To read its content:

+    tcpdump -r src/test/data/out/client-timeout.pcap